 BEAUJOLAIS

-Just forget Beaujolais Noveau, as the Beaujolais wine area has much more to offer than short-lived mode flip wines, which aren't at all representative of the quality of Beaujolais
+Just forget Beaujolais Noveau.
+The Beaujolais wine area has much more to offer than short-lived mode flip wines, which aren't at all representative of the quality of Beaujolais

 Beaujolais is a wine area south of Burgundy, and its northern neighbor is Macon.
 Its AOC is divided into Beaujolais, Beaujolais Villages, and ten Beaujolais Crus.
 Here, red wines are made from Gamay grape variety, an early ripening one.
 It produces a big yield when young and then significantly decreases when it reaches age around 50 years old.

 Thanks to massive investments and talented and focused winemakers, the quality of Beaujolais Crus has considerably risen in recent years.
-Several winemakers make wines as good as the village wines from Cote de Beaune/Cote de Nuits/Vosne Romanée.
+Several winemakers make wines as good as the village wines from Cote de Beaune, Cote de Nuits, and Vosne Romanée.

 While posting tasting notes in August 2021 on a Bordeaux wine blog, one of its members strongly encouraged me to try something different than Bordeaux, and by that, he meant Chateau Thivin in Odenas, Cote de Brouilly.
 This producer specializes in Cote de Brouilly wines and has produced these since the 19th century.
 Their website - https://www.chateau-thivin.com/en/

 I tasted two wines from the 2018 vintage beginning in August 2021.
-Maybe Gamay is not that famous grape variety like Pinot Noir, but here at Chateau Thivin, it truly shines!
-It was quite a discovery and eye-opener, and proof that Beaujolais can offer wine lovers wines of high quality.
+Maybe Gamay is not a famous grape variety like Pinot Noir, but it truly shines here at Chateau Thivin!
+It was quite a discovery, eye-opener, and proof that Beaujolais can offer wine lovers wines of high quality.

 Some terrific Beaujolais wines were tasted in August 2021!